 When a couple chooses to baptize their child into the church, they select godparents who promise to help raise the child in the faith.
 Some people are under the impression that those who are named godparents automatically get custody if something happens to the child's parents.
-However, from a legal standpoint, godparents have no more rights than any other family member.
+However, from a legal standpoint, godparents have no more rights than any other friend or family member.

 If a mother dies or is incapacitated, the rights of the child's father outweigh the rights of anyone else, including the godparents.
 The father will obtain complete and sole rights to the child.
 If, however, the mother and father were separated or divorced and the godparents played a large role in the child's life, such as watching the child while the mother worked, or lived with the child, the godparents may be able to secure visitation rights if the father denies them access.
 These laws vary by state and would have to be decided in court.